 ECO FRIENDLY DIVE RESORT

-Situated in a beautiful natural settings of 25 hectares of forest and mangroves and surrounded by the sea of Lembeh Strait, Divers Lodge Lembeh is dedicated to maintain an Eco-friendly (environmentally friendly) dive resort on Lembeh island by implementing eco-friendly technologies such as a Solar Water Heater to provide warm shower in the resort, Ultra low emission outboard engines on all of our 9 dive boats, and Solar Power and 2 wind turbines to partly provide the electricity.
+Situated in a beautiful natural settings of 25 hectares of forest and mangroves and surrounded by Lembeh Strait and the Sulawesi Sea, Divers Lodge Lembeh is dedicated to maintain an Eco-friendly (environmentally friendly) dive resort on Lembeh island by implementing eco-friendly technologies such as a Solar Water Heater to provide warm shower in the resort, Ultra low emission outboard engines on all of our 5 dive boats, and Solar Power and 2 wind turbines to partly provide the electricity.